ru4en/cs1fc16_algorithms/README.md

 ```

 ### Recursive version
-Using the recursive method the function here does not use a loop yet is recursively called and the previous count is inputted as an argument. depending if the value of `count` is 0, 0 is returned. if `count` is 1 then 1 is returned. else the function is called by passing the value of `count` and deducts the value by 1. the function is called again and `count` is passed as an argument this time deducts by 2.
-This method is usually slow as the values of previously calculated fibonacci numbers are recalculated. hence the time complexity for it is exponential.
+Using the recursive method, the function here does not use a loop yet is recursively called and the previous count is inputted as an argument. depending on if the value of `count` is 0, 0 is returned. if `count` is 1 then 1 is returned. else the function is called by passing the value of `count` and deducts the value by 1. the function is called again and `count` is passed as an argument this time deducts by 2.
+This method is usually slow as the values of previously calculated Fibonacci numbers are recalculated. hence the time complexity for it is exponential.

 ``` C++
 int rec_fib(int count) { // function for Fibonacci Number using the recursive methord